Student Services

 Outdoor Program

 The Outdoor Program Office is located in the SAC.
-Outdoor recreational opportunities include whitewater rafting, rock climbing, downhill and cross-country skiing, snowshoeing, camping, mountain biking, and hiking.
-The Outdoor Program also offers equipment loans if students want to organize their own adventure.
+The OP organizes outings throughout the year which include whitewater rafting, rock climbing, downhill and cross-country skiing, snowshoeing, camping, mountain biking, backpacking, and hiking.
+The Outdoor Program also offers equipment loans and robust trip planning resources for students who want to organize their own adventure.

 Bicycle Program